 The overall Sandy Supplemental Topo-Bathy project was divided into two parts for aerotriangulation (AT) purposes: a southern section and a northern section.
-Project NJ1402A-TB-C was included in the southern section.
+Project NJ1402C-TB-C was included in the northern section.
+This northern section was further divided into two AT sub-blocks, to include the images covering New Jersey and the images covering New York respectively.
 The AT phase of the project was performed using digital AT methods to establish the network of photogrammetric control required for the compilation phase.
 The Intergraph ImageStation Automatic Triangulation (ISAT) software (ver.
 6.1) was used to perform automatic point measurements and interactive point measurements of tie points.
-For further information see the AT South Report for the Sandy Supplemental Topo-Bathy project on file with other project data within the RSD Electronic Data Library.
+For further information see the AT North Report for the Sandy Supplemental Topo-Bathy project on file with other project data within the RSD Electronic Data Library.

-The Root Mean Square (RMS) of the standard deviations in both X and Y directions were calculated and used to determine a predicted horizontal circular error at the 95% confidence level (95% CE) of 0.17 meters for the NJ1403 (south) sub-block.
+The Root Mean Square (RMS) of the standard deviations in both X and Y directions were calculated and used to determine a predicted horizontal circular error at the 95% confidence level (95% CE) of 0.29 meters for the NJ1403 (north) sub-block.
 The project database consists of project parameters and options, camera calibration data, airborne GPS control parameters, ground control parameters, adjusted exterior orientation parameters, and positional listing of all measured points.
-Positional data is referenced to the North American Datum of 1983 (NAD 83).
+Positional data is referenced to the North American Datum of 1983 (NAD 83) and the North American Vertical Datum of 1988 (NAVD88).
 Stereo-models were examined and found to have acceptable levels of parallax for mapping purposes.